Like any side hustle you start, there is almost always going to be some kind of financial cost involved.

 More importantly, they can free up more of your time so you can focus on growing your store’s profitability.

-Again this isn’t a necessity but as you grow your business this is a great way to help you scale things and go to that next level with your business.
+Again this isn’t a necessity, but as you grow your business, this is a great way to help you scale things and go to that next level with your business.

-What Dropshipping Cost are You Paying For?
+What Dropshipping Cost Are You Paying For?

-Now it’s your turn, what kind of dropshipping cost are you dealing with in your business?
-As I reflect on the cost to getting my first drop shipping store going I’m roughly looking at paying $700 on the low end and roughly $3300 on the higher end and if I want the done-for-you package you’re looking at nearly $5000+.
+As I reflect on the cost of getting my first drop shipping store going, I’m roughly looking at paying $700 on the low end and roughly $3300 on the higher end, and if I want the done-for-you package, you’re looking at nearly $5000+.